Index

 The Problem

 AI agents, browsers, search systems, and assistants are reading your content to serve their users.
-That is not the problem.
-The problem is that they do it by inference, and inference is private.
+That isn't the problem.
+The problem is that they do it by inference, and that process is private.
 Chrome carries internal lists - built into the browser binary, updated without notice - that decide whether an agent may act on your pages.
-A shopping model chops each page into hundred-word chunks and judges whether you trade.
+A shopping model chops each page into hundred-word chunks and judges if you trade.
 Assistants form their own read of your credibility and quote accordingly.
-None of it is disclosed, none of it is contestable, and none of it reflects what you have said about yourself.
+None of it's disclosed, none of it's contestable, and none of it reflects what you have said about yourself.

-The result is a web where the decisions made about your content are made without you.
-When they are wrong, there is no one to answer for it.
+The result is a web where the decisions about your content are taken without you.
+When they're wrong, there's no one to answer for it.

 The Inflection